Abatement of Income Taxes for Combat Deaths

 This exemption applies to either the annual property tax or the title tax, whichever is applicable.

-Exemption is granted on one vehicle the veteran owns and upon which the free Disabled Veteran (DV) license plate is attached.
-Also exempt are veterans who qualify for the Purple Heart or Medal of Honor specialty license plates.
+The exemption is granted on ONLY one vehicle the veteran owns and upon which the free Disabled Veteran (DV) license plate is attached.
+Veterans who qualify for the Purple Heart or Medal of Honor specialty license plates are also exempt.

 Business Certificate of Exemption

-Georgia veterans are eligible for an exemption from any occupation tax, administrative fee, or regulatory fee imposed by local governments for peddling, conducting a business, or practicing a profession or semi-profession, if they meet all of these conditions:
+Georgia veterans are eligible for a certificate granting exemption from any occupation tax, administrative fee, or regulatory fee imposed by local governments for peddling, conducting a business, or practicing a profession or semi-profession for a period of ten years, if they meet these conditions:

 - discharged under honorable conditions

-- service-connected disability rating of 10 percent (wartime veterans) or 25 percent (peacetime veterans)
+- service-connected disability rating of 10 percent or more

 Extension of Filing Deadline for Combat Deployment